ab2pentest/ab2.github.io/_posts/2021-06-22-VulnHub-venus-walkthrough.md

 *Active Ports:*

 ![Pasted image 20210727202655](https://user-images.githubusercontent.com/84577967/127215674-6b40059e-d40d-4890-adf3-058eecaddad3.png)

 ![Pasted image 20210622200344](https://user-images.githubusercontent.com/84577967/127215653-defc2c6f-8019-452a-b8b2-9dc7525a96b5.png)

- * We have an expected port wich is 9080, let's dig more ...
+ * We have an unexpected port wich is 9080, let's dig more ...

 ![Pasted image 20210727202628](https://user-images.githubusercontent.com/84577967/127215670-97e4a79b-de27-45ac-ac94-9e4a09140acf.png)

-* So this is a kinda of service executed by root !
+* Based on the information provided, it appears that this is a service that is being run by the root user !

- * We can confirm by looking at the process list.
+ * We can confirm that the service is being run by the root by examining the process list.

 ![Pasted image 20210727202501](https://user-images.githubusercontent.com/84577967/127215661-8e8aabcd-e9cd-44ab-abdc-1e4687f774aa.png)